ac952/2300-final-project/documents/design-plan.md

 ### Purpose & Content

 [Tell us the purpose of the website and what it is all about.]
-The purpose of the website is to inform potential new members and current members about the mission of the club, their involvement with the Ithaca community and global charities, their current leadership board members, and schedule of events and meetings.
+The purpose of the website is to inform potential new members and current members about the mission of the club, their involvement with the Ithaca community and global charities, their current executive board members, and schedule of events and meetings.
 We will have five pages: an About page, E-board page, Gallery page, Log-In, and Upcoming Events page.

 ### Needs and Wants